Man steals lawnmower, cuts victim’s grass, police say - NewsBreak

 Man steals lawnmower, cuts victim’s grass, police say

-Police said Hubbard was seen on security cameras removing the lawnmower on April Fools’ Day and cutting the grass with it.2 arrested after man’s body found in OKC park
+Police said Hubbard was seen on security cameras removing the lawnmower on April Fools’ Day and cutting the grass with it.

 When officers arrived, they saw Hubbard running from the area while dragging the lawnmower behind him.
 He eventually abandoned the mower in an alley, according to police.